 According to the National Institute of Occupational Safety and Health (NIOSH), workplace violence is defined as an act or threat of physical violence, intimidation, harassment, bullying, or any other disruptive behavior that occurs at the work site.

-Being able to recognize the risks of workplace violence is very important in order to reduce incidents and implement safety measures.
+Being able to recognize the causes and risks of workplace violence is very important in order to reduce incidents and implement safety measures.
 In this article, we will talk about the 4 types of workplace violence, the risk factors you can find in different industries, and the preventive actions you can take.

 If you need help reducing workplace violence and building a safe environment for your employees, EasyLlama offers training material designed to increase diversity and inclusion awareness, as well as prevent discrimination and sexual harassment.